 CBD is a cannabis plant compound famous for the therapeutic benefits it offers, in addition to the role it plays as a health supplement.
-Cannabis family includes plants like marijuana as well as hemp but years of selective breeding has led to the plants developing significantly different properties.
+The cannabis family includes plants like marijuana as well as hemp but years of selective breeding have led to the plants developing significantly different properties.

 Marijuana was cultivated from the ancient period for medicinal uses whereas hemp was cultivated traditionally for its nutritious seeds and industrially important fiber.
 The cultivation of hemp for CBD did not begin before that long.

 The source of legal CBD products in the US is the hemp plant and not marijuana because marijuana has higher amounts of the intoxicating compound THC.
 In this session, we discuss the steps involved in obtaining CBD from hemp plants.